Gamepad GameSir G7 HE

 Latency

-This chart shows how quickly your gamepad responds to button presses.
+This chart shows how quickly your gamepad responds to button presses as well as joystick deviation.
 Each point on the graph represents a test result.

-• The horizontal axis (X-axis) measures the time that has passed from pressing the button to the game responding.
-This time is called "latency".
+• The horizontal axis (X-axis) measures the time elapsed from the button press or stick deflection to the game's response.
+This time is called “latency”.

 • The vertical axis (Y-axis) shows how often we got such a result, in percentages.